SaaS Contracts – An Introduction

 However, a SaaS provider should be careful to specifically identify what “data” is and what portion of that “data” will be accessible to the customer for exporting or otherwise and in what formats.
 This can help decrease the likelihood of disputes on these issues.

 A SaaS technology provider should also be aware that the SaaS services themselves may require the SaaS technology provider to comply with legal and regulatory requirements.
 This is an area that is best addressed in the planning and development phase of the SaaS service so that the requirements can be built into the SaaS service.
+Indeed, many SaaS providers that serve multiple regulated industries may have different versions of their sample SaaS contract that cater to specific customer types.

 In many areas, however, a SaaS service may raise novel issues as to whether it is covered by a regulatory framework, or there may not be a current regulatory framework in effect to provide guidance to laws written many decades ago.
 In other areas, detailed regulatory requirements may make or break a SaaS technology provider’s ability to service a particular industry or sector.